MUKIT22/WeatherApp/README.md

 #weather

-Enter you city name you will the temperature and weather forecast
+Enter you city name you will see the temperature and weather forecast